scratchfoundation/scratch-link/README.md

 macOS | 10.10 "Yosemite" |
 Windows&nbsp;10 | "Anniversary&nbsp;Update" Version&nbsp;1607 (build&nbsp;14393) | "Creators&nbsp;Update" Version&nbsp;1703 (build&nbsp;15063) or newer

-## Using Scratch Link with Scratch
+## Using Scratch Link with Scratch 3.0

-Scratch Link is a work in progress and is not yet ready for most users.
+To use Scratch Link with Scratch 3.0:

+1. Install and run Scratch Link
+2. Open Scratch 3.0, for example from this site: <https://beta.scratch.mit.edu/>
+3. Select the "Add Extension" button (looks like Scratch blocks with a `+` at the bottom of the block categories list)
+4. Select a compatible extension such as the micro:bit or LEGO EV3 extension.
+5. Follow the prompts to connect your peripheral.
+6. Build a project with the new extension blocks.
+Scratch Link will help Scratch communicate with your peripheral.

 ## Development: Getting started